Franceska Mann

-Franceska Manheimer-Rosenberg (4 February 1917 – 23 October 1943), better known as Franceska Mann, was a Polish ballerina who, according to some accounts, killed a Nazi guard, Josef Schillinger, while a prisoner at the Auschwitz concentration camp and wounded at least one other, Wilhelm Emmerich.
+Franceska Manheimer-Rosenberg (4 February 1917 – 23 October 1943), better known as Franceska Mann, was a Polish Jewish ballerina who, according to some accounts, killed a Nazi guard, Josef Schillinger, while a prisoner at the Auschwitz concentration camp and wounded at least one other, Wilhelm Emmerich.
 Her actions are said to have sparked an uprising among fellow female Jewish prisoners before she herself was killed.

 In the most popular but unverified version of the event, Mann is said to have performed a striptease for Nazis at the camp and, once down to naught but high heels took one of her shoes and stabbed Walter Quakernack in the face with the heel, causing him to drop his firearm.
 She then used it to shoot Schillinger and Emmerich.
 Schillinger died from his wounds several hours later while Emmerich was left with a permanent limp.

 Life

 Franceska Mann was a young dancer residing in Warsaw before the Second World War.
 She studied dance in the dance school of Irena Prusicka.
 Her friends at that time included Wiera Gran and Stefania Grodzieńska.
 In 1939 she was placed 4th during the international dance competition in Brussels among 125 other young ballet dancers.
 She was considered one of the most beautiful and promising dancers of her generation in Poland both in the classical and modern repertoire.

 At the beginning of the Second World War she was a performer at the Melody Palace nightclub in Warsaw.
 She was a prisoner in the Warsaw Ghetto.
 In several publications she is mentioned as a German collaborator.
 Her name is associated with the "Hotel Polski affair".

 She is mentioned in Filip Mueller's eyewitness account Eyewitness Auschwitz as well as in the account of Jerzey Tabau, a former Birkenau prisoner.
 Tabau's report was filed for the International Military Tribunal in Nuremberg as Document L-022.

 On October 23, 1943, a transport of around 1,700 Polish Jews arrived on passenger trains at the death camp at Auschwitz-Birkenau, although they had been told that they were being taken to a transfer camp called Bergau near Dresden, from where they would continue on to Switzerland to be exchanged for German POWs.
 One of the passengers was Franceska Mann.
 She had probably obtained her foreign passport from the Hotel Polski on the Aryan side.
 In July 1943, the Germans arrested the 600 Jewish inhabitants of the hotel and some of them were sent to Bergen-Belsen as exchange Jews.
 Others were sent to Vittel in France to await transfer to South America.